dgroomes/jdk-playground/README.md

 See the README in [process/](process/).

+### `annotation-processor/`

+An annotation processor that prints basic information about classes as they are visited during the compilation process.

+See the README in [annotation-processor/](annotation-processor/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Manage multiple processes in `process/`
 * [ ] Find existing processes and terminate them in `process/`
+* [ ] Create a Java compiler plugin.
+For example, see the [SemanticDB javac plugin](https://github.com/scalameta/scalameta/blob/613218fce915f10074ed72733c44d7b8cc2432fe/semanticdb/semanticdb3/guide.md?plain=1#L380).
+* [x] DONE Create an annotation processor.
+This is a lighter weight alternative to a compiler plugin, and should be pretty easy.
+* [ ] Will the annotation process work on files that may be syntactically correct but don't compile because of missing referenced classes?
+I know `javac` reports on errors and can continue, so I think this will work.

 ## Finished Wish List Items